SaoYan/bgsCNN/README.md

 [![DOI](https://zenodo.org/badge/96831496.svg)](https://zenodo.org/badge/latestdoi/96831496)

 ***
 Recent Updates
-2017/11/18: a new summary report is available, which describes v4 & v5
+* 2017/11/18: a new summary report is available, which describes v4 & v5
 [Background Subtraction Using Deep Learning--Part III](https://saoyan.github.io/DL-background-subtraction-3/)
+* I'm currently going on with the PyTorch version implementation.
 ***

 You can find the details about my model in the following reports: